andrewek/budgerigar/readme.markdown

 3. As a user, I want to manually manage (add, update, delete) debits to my account
 4. As a user, I want to view a spending summary for a given time period.
-5. As a user, I want to filter transactions by amount, category, date, and payee.
+5. As a user, I want to filter transactions by category, date, and payee.

 ## Getting Started